-Join me for a trip to Haarlem, the stately city.
+Join me for a trip to Haarlem, the stately city which boats the most pure spoken Dutch language.
 Haarlem, in the province of North Holland, is situated 20 KM to the west of Amsterdam, easy to reach by train in under 30 minutes.
 Haarlem boasts an important late mediaeval church of enormous size.
 Inside is a famous organ that has been played on by young Mozart and other composers.
 This church is situated on a beautiful civic square, which also contains the Town Hall and the Meat Hall.

 The expressive architecture of the Meat hall was chosen and built by the City Council at great cost to enhance life for all citizens.
 It now functions as a museum building as well.
-Haarlem boasts this unique meat market hall, one of the most important buildings in the Netherlands.
+This unique meat market hall is one of the most important buildings in the Netherlands.
 Under architect Lieven de Key it was finished in 1602, stylistically based on the modern Italian mannerist examples, such as Palazzo del Te in the city of Mantua, by architect Giulio Romano.
-Romano rested on the shoulders of Michelangelo, who redefined architecture.
-Haarlem thus took top design within the walls and paid the Key top money to keep him permanently within the city limits.
+Romano himself rested on the shoulders of Michelangelo, who redefined architecture.
+Haarlem thus ordered top design within the walls and paid the Key big money to keep him permanently within the city limits.
 Twenty years later, he also built the new wing at the Town Hall on Great Market square.

 The town’s claim to fame is the oldest museum in The Netherlands, founded in the 18th century, in the Age of Enlightenment.
 This Teyler’s Museum has collections spanning from unique bird feather imprints in natural stone from the time of the early dinosaurs, to scientific machines such as the large one to generate static electricity to be stored in Leyden bottles.
 The huge flashover generator with glass disks yield static electricity to be stored in batteries called Leiden Jars.